jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 A great place to start can be to signpost people in the direction of resources that can help them learn more about why accessibility is so important and to learn what responsibilities they may have to ensure standards are met and barriers not unintentionally created.

 As part of the accessibility champions network at Code Computerlove, we encourge new starters and people wanting to learn more to take the free [W3C digital accessibility foundations course](https://www.w3.org/WAI/courses/foundations-course/).
 This is a course is non-technical and suitable for a variety of disciplines, including content authors.
 This could be an ideal resource to get people understanding accessibility.
-It contains information and expereinces from people with disabilities that use asstive technology everyday, including practocal examples, excerices and quizzes that can be undertaken.
+It contains information and expereinces from people with disabilities that use assistive technology everyday, including practical examples, exercises and quizzes that can be undertaken.

-Another way at Code we have engaged external teams with the importance of accessibility is to deliver an accessibility fundementals skillshare.
+Another way at Code we have engaged external teams with the importance of accessibility is to deliver an accessibility fundamentals skillshare.
 Like the W3C course, this can introduce people from different disciplines to why accessibility is so important.
-It's again chance to pass on exterpise and passion around the subject in a face-to-face session, a mix of educational slides and facts mixed with some hands-on interactive exercies, such as, mouse-free browsing tasks can really help deliver the message and put people in the position of their users and the barriers they may face.
+It's again chance to pass on expertise and passion around the subject in a face-to-face session, a mix of educational slides and facts mixed with some hands-on interactive exercises, such as, mouse-free browsing tasks can really help deliver the message and put people in the position of their users and the barriers they may face.

 ## Training